ccabanero/sls-openai-api/README.md

 __Purpose__

-When making client applications that utilize the [OpenAI API](https://openai.com/api/), you may want to encapsulate requests via a Micro-service layer.
+When making client applications that utilize the [OpenAI API](https://openai.com/api/), you may want to encapsulate requests via a Micro-service layer ([see their documentation](https://beta.openai.com/docs/api-reference/authentication)).

 This repo creates a Micro-service for calling the OpenAI API using the following: